yogeshbhongade/Delta-demo/README.md

 # Delta-demo
-This is the demo repo
+This is the demo repo.